YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/README.md

 You can also use the same logic to manage the DR of your applications.

 We will cover such scenario here with Wordpress & ArgoCD.
+When following GitOps methodologies, the code repository is the source of truth.
+Hence you may not need to protect all the application manifest, data present in the persistent volumes should be enough.

 ## A. Prerequisites